 The minimum OSHA scissor lift requirements and OSHA regulations for scissor lifts are for employers to provide all scissor lift workers with OSHA scissor lift safety training.

-Employers must ensure that each worker who handles the scissor lift in any way is trained by knowledgeable and experienced personnel in all of the hazards associated with scissor lifts.
-OSHA scissor lift certification requirements include the following basic topics:
+According to OSHA, employers must ensure that each worker who handles the scissor lift in any way is trained by knowledgeable and experienced personnel in all of the hazards associated with scissor lifts.
+And, OSHA scissor lift certification requirements include the following basic topics:

 — The nature of scissor lift hazards

 — How to properly operate, maintain, repair, and assemble/disassemble scissor lifts

 — The design of, maximum intended load-carrying limit, and intended use of the scissor lift

 — Other important information for the overall design and use of a scissor lift scaffold

 Dedicate the time, energy, and resources to learn about OSHA scissor lift certification requirements.
 In doing so, you can stay up to date on these requirements and comply with them now and in the future.